benkeen/generatedata/README.md

 require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
 See the documentation for more info.

-## v4
+## `master` = v4 rewrite

-I'll soon be starting on a new version of this application and moving the current codebase to a `v3` branch.
-I'll expand upon the goals of the new version at a later date.
+The master branch of this repo now contains the ongoing work for the v4 rewrite.
+The generatedata.com site, the documentation and everything else is for up to the v3 branch.
+You can find that code in the `v3` branch.

+Although I'm no longer working on that branch, PRs and bug fixes are very welcome!
+Just branch off `v3` and put your PRs in against that.

 ## Pre-packaged solutions